Clean strategy notebook with simple roadmap next to a rejected pile of tangled cables and unused tools

 Start by identifying your biggest bottlenecks.
 Pick one.
 Run a pilot.
 Measure what happens.

-Book a free AI readiness assessment to map your current state, identify high-impact opportunities, and build a 90-day roadmap that actually fits how your business works.
+Book a free discovery call to map where you are and find high-impact opportunities.
+We'll build a 90-day roadmap that fits how your business works.

 #strategy#small business#AI planning